 And something surprising happened: nothing exploded.
 There was no drama.
 No one was mad.
 The world didn’t end.

-Boundaries with Others (and Yourself)
+Boundaries With Others (and Yourself)

 Gentle boundaries say: I care about you.
 And I care about me too.

-Five Gentle Ways to Set Boundaries
+Five Gentle Ways to Start Setting Boundaries

 Let It Be Clear, Let It Be Kind